futureflash01/CrackMonkey/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 ## Bug Reports:
-To report any bugs/features you would like to be added, just email me at: btdbugreports@gmail.com I will respond to your emails and do my best to implement you may ask for.
-Maybe even add an easter egg that has your name on it.
+To report any bugs/features you would like to be added, just email me at: btdbugreports@gmail.com I will respond to your emails and do my best to implement your suggestions.
+Maybe I'll even add an easter egg that has your name on it.
 Who knows?
 Just ask anyway!